MarkoSokser/Inform7-Jigsaw-game/story.md

 Carry out stepping on the red plate:
 	add "red" to Plate-sequence;
+	play the sound of ButtonPress;
 	say "You step on the RED plate.
 It glows brighter and emits a low tone.";
 	check the sequence.

 Carry out stepping on the blue plate:
 	add "blue" to Plate-sequence;
+	play the sound of ButtonPress;
 	say "You step on the BLUE plate.
 It glows brighter and emits a low tone.";
 	check the sequence.

 Carry out stepping on the green plate:
 	add "green" to Plate-sequence;
+	play the sound of ButtonPress;
 	say "You step on the GREEN plate.
 It glows brighter and emits a low tone.";
 	check the sequence.

 Carry out stepping on the yellow plate:
 	add "yellow" to Plate-sequence;
+	play the sound of ButtonPress;
 	say "You step on the YELLOW plate.
 It glows brighter and emits a low tone.";
 	check the sequence.